altaurog/django-shoogie/README.rst

 be saved in the log entry.  ``request`` should be an object which implements, partially or wholly, the same interface as a ``django.http.HttpRequest``.

-As a convenience for logging exceptions outside the context of an HTTP request, ``log_exception`` can be passed a string instead, which will be logged as the request path.
+For conveniently logging exceptions outside the context of an HTTP request, ``log_exception`` can be passed a string instead, which will be logged as the request path.
 Make sure the logging is done outside any transaction which might be reversed by the exception being logged.
 A